Your Wife and I.

 Anyway, the bloke didn’t marry Two-Time.
 Bummer.
 He accepted Munchkin but married someone else.
-Munchkin lived with his aunt and grandma.
-On her account, her stepmom didn’t take to her.
+Munchkin lived with the bloke’s aunt and grandma.
+On Munchkin’s account, her stepmom didn’t take to her.
 She had a torrid time living with family.

 Munchkin is now in her mid-twenties and in Canada.
 She relocated with her father over a decade ago.
 Marvin had also moved to the US in the early 2000s.
-She and Marvin are still in touch.
+She and Marvin keep in touch.

 But she’s pretty messed up.
 She has a host of psychological problems and is on some serious medication.
 She’s dropped out of four colleges and amassed huge debt.
 She now lives in a shelter.